slingr-stack/chatgpt-package/README.md

 ## Quick start

-Once you configured the endpoint, you can list current models with this call:
+Once you configured the package, you can list current models with this call:

 ```js
 for(var model of pkg.chatgpt.api.get("/models").data)